vu-rdm-tech/site_copy/getting-started/yoda-disk-cryptomator.md

-# Encrypting your data using Cryptomator and CyberDuck
+# Encrypting your data using Cryptomator and Cyberduck

 To work with privacy sensitive data you might be required to encrypt the data you store on Yoda.
-An easy way to do this is to use CyberDuck (or MountainDuck) together with the free tool Cryptomator.
+An easy way to do this is to use Cyberduck (or MountainDuck) together with the free tool Cryptomator.

 Cryptomator is available for Windows, MacOS and Linux.